jkuchar/ddd-crqs-event-sourcing-notes/README.md

 # Event-Sourcing basic example app

-Aim: learn basics of event-sourcing pattern and its caveats.
+Aim: learn basics of event sourcing pattern and its caveats.

-This project builds on example from presentation from [Mathias Verraes - Practical Event Sourcing](http://verraes.net/2014/03/practical-event-sourcing/).
+This project builds on an example from the presentation from [Mathias Verraes - Practical Event Sourcing](http://verraes.net/2014/03/practical-event-sourcing/).

-# Learning matherial
+# Learning material

-Bellow is learning matherial that I've used to dive into event DDD (and its implementations) deeper.
+Bellow is learning material that I have used to dive into event DDD (and its implementations) deeper.

 ## DDD: Domain Driven Design

-I've put DDD in it's own section because DDD is more analysis process then collection of structural patterns.
+I have put DDD in its own section because DDD is more an analysis process than a collection of structural patterns.

 - [Jimmy Bogard: Domain Driven Design: The Good Parts](https://www.youtube.com/watch?v=U6CeaA-Phqo)
 - [Jimmy Bogard: Crafting Wicked Domain Models](https://vimeo.com/43598193)
 - [book: Eric Evans: Domain-Driven Design - Tacking Complexity in the Heart of Software](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) (book; read especially bounded context capture)
-  - [Eric Evans: Tackling Complexity in the Heart of Software](https://www.youtube.com/watch?v=dnUFEg68ESM) (10 years later; explains nicely how to read the book)
+  - [Eric Evans: Tackling Complexity in the Heart of Software](https://www.youtube.com/watch?v=dnUFEg68ESM) (10 years later; explains how to read his book)
 - [Greg Young: A Decade of DDD, CQRS, Event Sourcing](https://www.youtube.com/watch?v=LDW0QWie21s)

 ## Case studies